TheHive-Project/TheHive/docker/README.md

 - In order to let The Hive reads the external application.conf and configure MISP for receive alerts had to pass in command of docker compose the following option:
  ```  --no-config-secret ```
 - Default credentials: admin@thehive.local // secret
-- The cortex key in application.conf must be generated  in Cortex
+- In order to connect The Hive with cortex take the cortex key generated in Cortex and set it in thehive/application.conf
 - MISP connection is https, in order to skip the verify of self signed certificate have do add this setting in the hive application.conf under MISP section:
   ``` wsConfig { ssl { loose { acceptAnyCertificate: true } } } ```